top of page

 Bio

-Rabbi Yali Szulanski is an award-winning educator, wellness consultant, and spiritual guide.
-She works with individuals, families, schools, and community organizations to build a shared language of emotional wellness, resilience, and belonging.
-Her approach is grounded in deep listening, compassion, and the belief that every person is worthy of care.
+Rabbi Yali Szulanski is an award-winning educator, writer, wellness consultant, and spiritual guide who helps individuals, families, schools, and communities build a shared language of emotional wellness, resilience, and belonging.
+Her work is grounded in compassion, deep listening, and the belief that every person carries an innate capacity for healing and connection.

-Rabbi Yali has taught and facilitated programs across the United States, Israel, Haiti, Singapore, and the United Kingdom.
+Her programs and teachings have reached communities across the United States, Israel, Haiti, Singapore, and the United Kingdom.
 She holds a Master’s in Psychology and Education from Teachers College, Columbia University, and received rabbinic ordination from Yeshivat Maharat.

-She is the founder of The “I Am” Project, an initiative that weaves contemplative and spiritual practices into daily life in meaningful, practical ways.
-A trauma survivor and someone in long-term recovery from an eating disorder, Rabbi Yali brings honesty, warmth, and deep empathy to her work—meeting others where they are, with a steady presence and an open heart.
+Rabbi Yali is the founder of The “I Am” Project, an initiative that weaves contemplative and spiritual practices into daily life in practical, meaningful ways.
+A trauma survivor and someone in long-term recovery from an eating disorder, she brings honesty, warmth, and deep empathy to her work—meeting others where they are, with steadiness and an open heart.

-Through one-on-one support, group sessions, classroom work, and leadership consultation, Rabbi Yali helps people nurture emotional strength, spiritual well-being, and a deeper sense of wholeness.
+Through one-on-one support, group facilitation, classroom work, and leadership consultation, Rabbi Yali helps people nurture emotional strength, spiritual groundedness, and a deeper sense of wholeness.
+Her writing has been featured in The Times of Israel, The Wisdom Daily, The Jewish Link, Refuat Hanefesh, Sefaria, At The Well, and Elephant Journal.

 kinneret.JPG